fieldtrip/website/example/stats/neighbours.md

     - /example/neighbours/
 ---

-# Defining electrodes as neighbours for cluster-level statistics

 The following code demonstrates how to make a layout for the 21 channels of the original 10-20 system.

 Important to realize is that EEG caps and electrode arrangements have subtle variations between labs, even if you use a so-called standard layout. e.g., your particular selection of 64-channels from the extended 10-20 (or 10-10, or 10%) system can contain another subset than that used in another lab.